infraspecdev/infraspec.dev/content/blog/tftp-overview.md

 ### ERROR message

-<p style='text-align: justify;'>Error packets are generated by either the client or the server to communicate error conditions during a TFTP transaction.
+Error packets are generated by either the client or the server to communicate error conditions during a TFTP transaction.
 An Error packet includes an error code and a textual error message describing the encountered issue.
 Common error codes include file not found, access violation, disk full, and illegal TFTP operation.
 Upon receiving an Error packet, the recipient terminates the transaction and may display or log the error message for diagnostic purposes.

 <u>Packet Layout of ERROR message:</u>